Did God Create Satan ?

 We know from Genesis 1, verse 1, that “In the beginning, God created the heavens and the earth.”
 And throughout that first chapter of Genesis, we’re given more details about the creation of the physical heavens and the sun and moon and stars.
 And we’re given details about the creation of everything that fills the earth; All the plant and animal life, including man himself.

-Along with the creation of all these physical things, the bible also tells us of the creation of spiritual things.
-For instance, we’re told in Genesis 2, verse 7; “Then God formed man of the dust of the ground, and breathed into his nostrils, the breath of life.”
+Along with the creation of all these physical things, the bible also tells us of the creation of something spiritual.
+Namely, we’re told in Genesis 2, verse 7; “Then God formed man of the dust of the ground, and breathed into his nostrils, the breath of life.”
 And of course, “the breath of life” refers to man’s spirit.

 Then we read this, in Isaiah 42, and verse 5; “Thus says God the Lord, Who created the heavens, and stretched them out.
 Who spread out the earth and that which comes from it.
 Who gives breath to the people on it, and spirit to those who walk in it.”
 So then God created “spiritual beings” when He created mankind.